QBE LMI's privacy assurance

 However, if you default in your obligations to the mortgage lender and the mortgage lender assigns your loan (and mortgage) to us, then we may report your default to a credit reporting body ("default information").
 We will give you prior written notice in such circumstances.
 The court may also record a judgment in respect of the default in QBE LMI’s favour.
 Please note that the credit reporting body may then include your information in credit reports that it gives other organisations (such as other mortgage lenders) to help them assess your credit worthiness.
 The default information and judgment may adversely affect your credit worthiness and accordingly, may affect your ability to obtain credit from other mortgage lenders.

-We currently report default information with the following credit reporting bodies:
+We currently report default information with the following credit reporting bodies, whose details below can be used to access your credit report:

 Attention: Equifax – Public Access